 - The trustee: trustees can be appointed because of their professional knowledge, experience of overseeing other organisations or because of their passion for a cause.
 The trustee is an interesting identity because it sits somewhere between volunteer, subject expert and manager.

 There are two key points to be made in relation to these identities.
 The first is that each is assembled over the years due to training and experience.
-The second is that none of us fits neatly into any of these boxes.
+The second is that no one fits neatly into any of these boxes.
 We break the confines of our own identities – within our own heads and externally, in our interactions with others in collaborative leadership.
-It has already been noted that people become volunteers, for example, for a number of different reasons and pursue volunteering in a number of different ways.
-As we reflect on the difference that helps to build our identities, we appreciate even more how much our identities can be opened up, even as we remain committed to our own beliefs and values.
-Working and talking with others in collaborative leadership can also help us see possibilities for stretching and growing our identities.
+It has already been noted that people become volunteers for a number of different reasons and pursue volunteering in a number of different ways.
+As you reflect on the difference that helps to build your identity, you appreciate even more how much your identity can be opened up, even as you remain committed to your own beliefs and values.
+Working and talking with others in collaborative leadership can also help you see possibilities for stretching and growing your own identity.

-Even if we see our work identities in certain, quite narrow ways, others do not construct our identities in this way.
-They see us predominantly via the filter of their own identifications.
-For example, Harrison et al (2012) note that the role of the charity board chair, despite the statutory obligations of such a post, are perceived in ways that exceed these boundaries.
+Even if you see your work identity in certain, quite narrow ways, others do not construct your identity in this way.
+They see you predominantly via the filter of their own identifications.
+For example, Harrison et al. (2012) note that the role of the charity board chair, despite the statutory obligations of such a post, are perceived in ways that exceed these boundaries.
 The authors note that chairs are looked upon by members of staff and volunteers for leadership, despite leadership not being in the job description.
 Chairs are also expected to demonstrate a range of ‘softer’ behaviours (emotional intelligence, affinity for teamwork) not normally associated with this role.

-In other words, identities, even professional ones, are capable of growth, and it is worth us reflecting on whether we are able to make the most of the diverse identities housed within our organisations - and beyond in our collaborative leadership work.
+In other words, identities, even professional ones, are capable of growth, and it is worth you reflecting on whether you are able to make the most of the diverse identities housed within your organisation - and beyond in your collaborative leadership work.